How To Make Money From Real Estate [10 Great Tips]

 I’ve spent a few years working in real estate, this technique works like a charm.
 What you do is you take an unfurnished apartment and furnish it with low cost or even used furniture.

 The next step is to find a tenant and rent it out for a profit margin (i.e. a rent higher than what you pay).
 Once the difference in rent covers the furniture’s value, which you can make back in a few months, you’re in profit.

 This is another one that I’ve learned from the years I spent in a real estate firm.
 Do you know how much work goes into being a landlord?
 They need to collect the rent every month, carry out maintenance work, and refurbish the place to name a few.

 What some firms do, they take the headache away from the landlord.
 They make the landlord’s life easier by managing the property on their behalf for a small fee.
 Landlords tend to accept this deal because it takes away the headache from them.
 Moreover, the fee is not an “out-of-pocket” expense for them since it’s deducted from the rent itself.

 You can offer this up to landlords yourself for an amount smaller than the going fee firms charge.
 This way you make it more attractive for the landlord.
 As you can imagine, an independent property manager is not as trusted as a big firm name.

-In 2013 during a business trip to London, UK, I discovered a concept that was alien to me, off market properties.
-The concept didn’t exist where I lived, but our UK office proactively seeked them out!
+In 2013 during a business trip to London, UK, I discovered a concept that was alien to me, off-market properties.
+The concept didn’t exist where I lived, but our UK office proactively sought them out!

 Either the home has gotten too old or the district has been decreed for renovation by the government.
 However, many owners can’t afford a renovation, so they sell the apartment.
 These are the geese that lay golden eggs when it comes to fixer-upper properties.